StevenTammen/bibledocs.org/content/subject-index.md

 header-title="Jesus' describing Lazarus as \"sleeping\" in John 11"
 %}}

+## Sonship of Christ {#sonship-of-christ}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-son-the-2nd-person-of-the-trinity"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Son (the 2nd Person of the Trinity)"
+%}}

 ## Soul {#soul}

 ### Soul > Is the combination of flesh and spirit {#soul-is-the-combination-of-flesh-and-spirit}